addania/coding/src/pages/Tabula_Rasa.md

 > Announce on communicator that you request code reviews

-> Pray for not change requests
+> Pray for no change requests

-> Merge
+> Merge.
+Merging will also automatically deploy new version of the handbook, close the PR and delete the branch.
+It will also be announced on the communicator that new version was released.

 **IMPORTANT GOOD PRACTICE TIPS**

 > If someone requests changes, `DO NOT` resolve the conversation.
 Requester should do it.
-Always change things on your local and then push to REMOTE so that all pre-commit hooks are applied. `DO NOT` commit changes directly in Github!
-When you commit changes also reply to the conversation with the commit link (hash)
+Always change things on your LOCAL and then push to REMOTE so that all pre-commit hooks are applied. `DO NOT` commit changes directly in Github (as it will automatically resolve the conversation without requester doing so and no pre-commit hooks will be applied)!
+When you commit changes also reply to the conversation with the commit link (hash)!!

 **PLEASE NOTE:**

-> Alternatively, if you forget the changesets, push on REMOTE and create PR, jenkins will complain and say it is not possible to merge
+> Alternatively, if you forget to add the changesets, push to REMOTE and create PR, jenkins will complain and say it is not possible to merge

 ![](https://i.imgur.com/1TOqFl6.png "Photo by Addania")